joedolson/my-tickets/src/readme.txt

 * Bug fix: Hiding remaining tickets failed because I passed the summary value instead of the individual event value.
 * Bug fix: Support using HTML in the offline gateway payment notes field.
 Props https://github.com/Martin-OHV
 * Accessibility: Save address action should use a button.
+* Docs: Added filter documentation for add to cart form filters.

 = 2.0.3 =